git-town/git-town/tools/videos/01-intro/script.md

-As you can already tell by now, we want to cut our new feature branch from the up-to-date main branch not the outdated one we had locally.
+As you can already tell by now, we want to cut our new feature branch from the up-to-date main branch not the outdated version of it we had locally.

 (( highlight "git rebase origin/main ))
 Git Town does that here.